cmgads/CMGADS/README.md

 ## Intro

-COMU is a pre-training model for automated commit message generation, which extract multi-grained information from the changed code at the line and AST levels to generate commit messages automatically.
+COMU is a pre-training model for automated commit message generation, which extract multi-grained information from the changed code at the line and AST levels to generate commit messages automatically.
 In this repository, we provide our code and the data we use.

 ## Environment
 + Python == 3.8.0